Running a VM group with autoscaling using Terraform

 - Fee for network load balancers and traffic balancing (see Network Load Balancer pricing).

-To create an infrastructure to automatically scale an instance group using Terraform:
+To create an autoscaling instance group infrastructure with Terraform:

 -

-Install Terraform and specify the source for installing the Yandex Cloud provider (see Configure a provider, step 1).
+Install Terraform and specify the Yandex Cloud provider installation source (see Configure a provider, step 1).

 -